chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/gas-solid-fluidized-bed.rst

         set vans model = modelB
     end

-We determine the drag model to be used for the calculation of particle-fluid forces.
-Currently, Difelice, Rong and Dallavalle models are supported.
+We determine the drag model to be used for the calculation of particle-fluid forces as the Di Felice model.
 Other optional forces that can be enabled are the buoyancy force, the shear force and the pressure force.
 We only decide to enable drag and buoyancy as for air, the other forces are considered to be negligible.
 The VANS model we are solving is model B. Other possible option is model A.

 Finally, the linear and non-linear solver controls are defined.